Jennifer Lopez Meets Alex Rodriguez’s Family: Are Wedding Bells Ringing Soon?

 But this romance between Drake and Lopez apparently ended sooner and insiders have revealed that it was never serious in the first place, E!
 Online reported.

-Shortly after the Drake-JLo rumored romance, fizzled, Alex Rodriguez came to the picture.
+Shortly after the Drake-JLo rumored romance fizzled, Alex Rodriguez came to the picture.
 Sources reveal that the Latino superstars are “heating up big time” and “went from zero to 100 really quick.”

 [Featured Image by Christopher Polk/Getty Images]